-• The post must be courteous to and respectful of students, staff, and the University community.

-- Before you post a new question, have a quick look to see if the same question has already been asked (and maybe answered).
+- The post must be courteous to and respectful of students, staff, and the University community. - Before you post a new question, have a quick look to see if the same question has already been asked (and maybe answered).
 Reducing duplication in the discussion board will make it more useful to everyone. - Students must consider the academic integrity expectations and the difference between answering a question and providing a solution.
 It's OK to help out by explaining a problem you had, posting sample input and output, or pointing out a tricky special case.
 It's not OK to publicly post your code (even broken code or just a line or two) when you're asking for help, and it's not OK to post a working solution (even in part) when you're trying to help someone else out.

-After the semester starts up, we'll depend on piazza for class announcements, so make sure you're registered with our piazza site and that you're receiving these messages.
+After the semester starts up, we'll depend on piazza and the Announcement section in Moodle for class announcements, so make sure you're registered with our piazza site and have subscribed to the Announcement section for receiving the notifications.